Loop-current charge density wave driven by long-range Coulomb repulsion on the kagome lattice: Mean-field theory and phase diagram

+We first study the zero-temperature phase structure and the formation of the LC states at vH filling with $n=n_\text{vH} = 5/12$.
+The ground state phase diagram is presented in Fig. \ref{diagram} as a function of nn $V_1$ and nnn $V_2$.
+In the absence of nnn Coulomb repulsion, $V_2=0$, only two states can be self-consistently obtained, ISD and LC$_2$, with the ISD state lower in energy in the entire parameter regime we explored.
+Thus, LC$_2$ is a metastable state with higher energy in this case.
+In LC$_2$ at $V_2=0$, the real parts of $\chiup_1$ and $\chiup_2$ are close in value and much larger than $\text{Re}(\chiup_3)$, forming a SD pattern.
 Switching on the nnn Coulomb repulsion $V_2$, we find that various LC states can be stabilized as the ground state when $V_2$ is sufficiently large and the ISD gives way to the LC states via a first-order transition.
 Overall, the currents on $\chiup_3$ bonds tend to flow anticlockwise at small $V_1$ and clockwise at large $V_1$, while the currents on $\chiup_2$ bonds prefer to flow clockwise at small $V_2$ and anticlockwise at large $V_2$, producing the rich phase diagram shown in Fig. \ref{diagram}, where LC$_2$, the LC state studied phenomenologically in Ref.~\cite{SZ21}, occupies the phase regime for small and moderate $V_1$ and $V_2$.

 The phase diagram (Fig.~\ref{diagram}) consists of five ground states, an ISD and four LC states.
 Their schematic illustration at representative values of $V=(V_1,V_2)$ and the corresponding quasiparticle dispersions are displayed in Fig.~\ref{states}, with the self-consistently determined nn and nnn bond expectation values listed in Table I. Because of the instabilities at vH filling, ground states in the entire phase diagram, except for the noninteracting point at the origin $V_{1,2}=0$, exhibit spontaneous symmetry breaking and are insulating states, which can be seen in the quasiparticle dispersions.
 The ISD state breaks only the lattice translation symmetry and is topologically trivial, while the LC states break TRS additionally and are topologically nontrivial on the kagom\'e lattice.